dashpay/docs/merchants/getting-started.rst

 CoinPayments supports the largest range of online shop software.
 Anypay is an incredibly simple solution for retail stores, and also supports InstantSend.
 Larger integrations may require some customisation.
+This documentation also describes the
+:ref:`administrative <merchants-administrative>` and
-This documentation also describes the :ref:`administrative <merchants- administrative>` and :ref:`technical <merchants-technical>` steps required to integrate various Dash services.
+:ref:`technical <merchants-technical>` steps required to integrate various Dash services.

 Payment Processors
 ==================